redpanda-data/connect/website/docs/components/inputs/kinesis_balanced.md

 ### `batching.count`

-`number` A number of messages at which the batch should be flushed.
+A number of messages at which the batch should be flushed.
 If `0` disables count based batching.

+Type: `number`
+Default: `1`

 ### `batching.byte_size`

-`number` An amount of bytes at which the batch should be flushed.
+An amount of bytes at which the batch should be flushed.
 If `0` disables size based batching.

+Type: `number`
+Default: `0`

 ### `batching.period`

-`string` A period in which an incomplete batch should be flushed regardless of its size.
+A period in which an incomplete batch should be flushed regardless of its size.

+Type: `string`
+Default: `""`

 ```yaml
 # Examples